Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Travel Shirts

-A couple of t-shirts are an easy, no-brainer to pack for your trip to the Canadian Rockies.
+A couple of T-shirts are an easy, no-brainer to pack for your trip to the Canadian Rockies.
 As you spend the majority of your trip in hiking gear, there is no need for fancy tops or dresses.
-We love to wear wool travel shirts as they do a better job at moisture management, temperature regulation, and odor resistance.
+We love to wear wool travel shirts, as they better manage moisture, temperature regulation, and odor resistance.

 We love them for all the same reasons as wool hiking shirts.
 However, many shirts have an athletic fit that doesn’t always look the best for daily wear.
-That’s why we have fallen in love with wool t-shits.
-Wool shirts are super soft, and the heavier fabric is more attractive than cotton shirts.
+That’s why we have fallen in love with shirts from brands like Unbound Merino that work for daily life and light activities.

 Hiking Shorts